soupi/learn-haskell-blog-generator/src/09-documentation.md

 ### Section headings

 We can separate our module into sections by adding headings.
-Headings are comments which are prefixed with a number of `*` (just like in our markup language).
+Headings are comments prefixed with a number of `*` (just like in our markup language).

 For example: